Shinkei/foodReviewer/README.md

     Feel free to be creative with the design, but you could use our [website](https://www.hellofresh.com/recipes/)'s design instead.

 6. Can I use a CSS/UI framework?
-    Bootstrap or any other CSS/UI framework should be avoided.
+    Component libraries like Bootstrap UI or Material UI should be avoided.

 7. Can I use a utility package like lodash?
     Using utility packages trusted and test by the community is recommended, please use them as you would in a production app.